 Organizations rarely run all their applications on a single data platform.
 Most run several different applications on different databases and clustered file systems.
-If you want a single tool to support your needs, that tool should replicate between a wide range of database, data lake, data streaming and cloud platform types.
+If you want a single tool to support your needs, that tool should replicate between a wide range of databases, data lake, data streaming, and cloud platform types.

 Does the software work with all the major cloud vendors?

 Increasingly, organizations are using multiple cloud platforms.
 Some organizations are becoming reluctant to put all their applications and infrastructure eggs in one provider’s basket.
 Others may surgically place specific workloads where they make the most sense.